 exist for almost every $t\in \R$ and define a measurable function (see Proposition~\ref{existencehorizontalB} and Corollary~\ref{existencehorizontalA}).
-The proof needs the Theorem of Fatou on boundary limits within Stolz regions of bounded holomorphic function on the disc $\mathbb{D}$.
-For these horizontal limits we then prove in Theorem~\ref{AE} that for almost every $\tau\in \R$
+The proof needs Fatou's famous theorem on boundary limits (within Stolz regions) of bounded holomorphic function on the disc $\mathbb{D}$.
+For these horizontal limits we then in Theorem~\ref{AE} prove that for all $k>\ell\ge 0$ and for almost all $\tau\in \R$

-The main tool is a far-reaching Perron-type formula for such horizontal limits (Theorem~\ref{rasmus}).
+In Section~\ref{AppendixB} (see also Corollary \ref{convolution1NEW}) we provide an internal characterization of the closed subspace of $L_{\infty}(\R)$ of all horizontal limits $f^{*}$ generated by functions $f\in H_{\infty,\ell}^{\lambda}[\re > 0]$.
+The main tool for all this is a far-reaching Perron-type formula for such horizontal limits (Theorem~\ref{rasmus}).
 Elaborating these almost everywhere results, we show in Theorem~\ref{mainresult1} that, if $f^{*}$ is continuous on some open interval $I\subset [\re = 0]$, then for all $i\tau \in I$